heimrichhannot/contao-video-bundle/README.md

         * Check "Add video" in your news item
         * output "videoplayer" variable in your news template

+### Adapt templates

+If you want to overwrite the templates, such as the `videoprovider_default.html.twig`, you can create a copy in the template folder.

+Template path: `templates/bundles/HeimrichHannotVideoBundle/videoprovider/`

 ### Help

 #### IE Support